 - Electrolyte solutions.
 You may take these by mouth (orally) or through an IV (intravenous line).

 - Medicines to prevent liver damage.
 These are given to people on parenteral nutrition.

 - Medicines to help the small intestine adapt

-What are the complications of short bowel syndrome?
+What are possible complications of short bowel syndrome?

 This condition can cause serious issues.
 Your healthcare provider will watch you for complications.
-He or she will also try to treat any problems early on.
+They will also try to treat any problems early on.

 If problems aren’t treated well, you can have diarrhea.
-This can cause dehydration, weight loss, and malnutrition.
+This can cause dehydration, weight loss, vitamin deficiency, malnutrition, and a decrease in your overall quality of life.
 It may even lead to death.